liferay/liferay-docs/develop/tutorials/articles/asset-framework/03-entering-and-displaying-tags-and-categories.markdown

     </liferay-ui:panel>

-These category and tag `aui:input` tags generate form controls that let users browse/select a categories for the entity, browse/select tags, and or create new tags to associate with the entity.
+These category and tag `aui:input` tags generate form controls that let users browse/select a categories for the entity, browse/select tags, and/or create new tags to associate with the entity.

 The `liferay-ui:asset-categories-error` and `liferay-ui:asset-tags-error` tags
-display messages from any errors that can occur during the asset category or tag input process.
-The `liferay-ui:panel` tag uses a container that lets user hide or show the category and tag input options.
+show messages for errors occurring during the asset category or tag input process.
+The `liferay-ui:panel` tag uses a container that lets users hide or show the category and tag input options.

 For styling purposes, give the `liferay-ui:panel` an arbitrary `id` value that